raiden-network/spec/terminology.rst

    Token Network
        A network of payment channels for a given Token.

+   Token Network Address
+       The ethereum address on which the :ref:`contract <token-network-contract>` representing a :term:`token network` is deployed.
+       It serves as the identifier of the token network and as part of the :term:`canonical identifier` of channels within the token network.

    Raiden Network
        A collection of :term:`Token networks <Token Network>`.